frogec/logstash-filter-python/README.md

 This plugin executes python script from logstash.
 It takes in three parameters:

--path -> path to your python script -parameters_field_name -> field name where the script parameter/s is/are, for instance "object_id"
+-path -> path to your python script.

+-parameters_field_name -> field name where the script parameter/s is/are, for instance "object_id".

--result_field_name -> name of the field where script results are stored
+-result_field_name -> name of the field where script results are stored.

 Example: